YolandePretorius/251-Assignment1-Yolande-Jamie/README.md

 __Files that are included to test:__

+1. Travis Cl test can be done to check test unit SafeOpen

-1. Stories.txt - this is a file that contains text and can be used to test the open file function.
+2. Stories.txt - this is a file that contains text and can be used to test the open file function.

 2. Stories.pdf can also be used to test the open file function